saikoneru/NMT_Localization/README.md

 cd ../../scripts/
 ```
 ## Tokenizing and BPE (Pre-training WMT)
 `Note: To experiment with different language pair or having a different file structure, you have to currently change the variables inside the script.
-Inside the next version, this will be removed and argument based style will be implemented`
+If you want to add special tags that you already know during, you append your new words now.
+If they are unknown or will be determined, then you can later also append the embedding layer (code for extending the embedding layer will be uploaded soon)`

 To tokenize the data, use the `tokenize_data.sh` file with source and target language as arguments.
 Then learn and apply byte-pair-encoding using the `learn_apply_bpe.sh` script.
 You can change the number of merge operations inside the same script
 ```sh
 bash tokenize_data.sh "en" "de"